-It’s a frequent question, what is my case worth?
+What is my personal injury case worth?
 The answer takes in many factors.
 They include the nature of the injury and how it impacted the life of the injured person.
-The question of what a case is worth can’t even be approximated until thorough review of many factors.
+The issue of full fair case evaluation requires thorough review of many factors.

 What is My Case Worth Factors

 Some, but by no means all of these factors include the dollar amount of medical bills and lost wages.
 Likewise, case value looks at the length and extent disability, scarring, loss of function, residual symptoms and lost wages.

 What is My Case Worth: “Magic Formula?”

 However, this approach is largely rejected for many reasons.
 The ever increasing cost of medical treatment, and the type of treatment, can throw medical bills out of proportion to the actual injury.
 The magic multiplier method also punishes those who go on with their lives more quickly or “mitigate their damages” as the law requires.
 More on mitigation of damages.

 Another standard approach to putting a dollar amount on injuries draws a time line after the date of injury, assigning periods of total disability, partial disability and residuals.
-It would require dozens of pages to explain how insurers and attorneys arrived at various numerical quantifications for periods of total, partial and residual.
-But in this scheme, such numbers were cooked up based on factors such as whether an individual did heavy duty work, light duty, what their actual average weekly wages were and other considerations.
-However, this evaluation approach fails when the injured is for example an in home mother of children or a college student and there are no actual “wages” and a numerical equivalent must be fashioned.
+Boiling down volumes of theories, insurance companies and injury attorneys pegged dollar amounts to periods of total, partial and residual.
+This approach assigns numbers based on factors such as whether an individual did heavy duty work, light duty, what their actual average weekly wages were and other variables.

-Ask a Computer: What is My Case Worth?
+Ask a Computer: What is My Personal Injury Case Worth?